Brexit latest. UK Election called for 12th December.Read more

 Over-exploitation of environmental capital.

 Producers in less developed countries may not be able to produce at the lowest possible average cost.
-This may be because of the failure to apply technology to production, or because of the inability to achieve economies of scale.
+This may be because of the failure to apply technology to production, using obsolete technology, or because of the inability to achieve economies of scale.
 Opening up the economy to free trade may help reduce this type of inefficiency, and encourage technology transfer.

 When developing economies remain closed to competition, when they are dominated by local monopolies, or when production is in the hands of the state, prices might not reflect the marginal cost of production.
 Opening up the economy to free trade, and privatisation of industry may help promote a more competitive environment, and reduce allocatively inefficiency.